 Women travellers probably are more often afraid than men.
 And afraid of men because there’s no pretending that rape, though rare, isn’t a possibility.
 But I think we are better at ‘feeling the fear and doing it anyway.’
 When I was collecting stories for our anthology Roam Alone, almost all the contributions were from women who had faced the fear and had some tremendous adventures with happy endings.
 But I was always touched to read an account by a man who was equally nervous about travelling alone.
 And willing to admit it.
 Maybe that’s the difference.

-It was a great honour to be made an Officer of the National Order of Madagascar this year. © Présidence Madagascar
+It was a great honour to be made an Officer of the National Order of Madagascar last year © Présidence Madagascar

 Women who make a life of travel are usually single.
 And that’s the nub of it.
 I’m ashamed to say that if anyone had asked me to marry them when I was in my twenties I would have said yes and followed the standard route for those days of looking after the house and having children.
 So lucky me, no offer of marriage until I reached a sensible age and realised that my enthusiasm for travel was far more important than a conventional home life.
 So I married someone who wanted to see the world.
 And that started a whole train of events which has culminated 45 years later in a Madagascar honour and a successful publishing company.
 What seemed a disaster when I was young has turned out to be the biggest stroke of fortune!